jamesdiacono/Fstyle/README.md

 ### styler(_parameters_) → requireable

-A __styler__ is any function that returns a requireable and optionally takes a _parameters_ object.
+A __styler__ is any function that takes an optional _parameters_ object and returns a requireable.

 A __requireable__ is passed to `context.require` to inject zero or more fragments of CSS onto the page.
 A requireable is either:

-- an opaque value returned by a styler created using `fstyle.rule` or `fstyle.fragment`, or
+- an opaque value returned by a styler made by `fstyle.rule` or `fstyle.css`, or
 - an array of requireables.

 A styler can be wrapped in a function if its parameters need to be transformed